-We currently have no manufacturing, sales or distribution capabilities.
+While we have begun to implement pre-commercialization activities, we currently have no manufacturing, sales or distribution capabilities.
 To the extent we rely on third parties to commercialize MDX, if marketing approval is obtained, we may receive less revenue than if we commercialized MDX ourselves.
 In addition, we would have less control over the sales efforts of any third parties involved in our commercialization efforts.
 In the event we are unable to collaborate with a third-party marketing and sales organization to commercialize MDX, particularly for broader patient populations, our ability to generate revenue will be limited.